 1. Alternate Nostril Breathing

 Alternate nostril breathing is one of the easiest, yet most effective technique to try.
 It involves breathing in through one nostril and exhaling through the other.
 So, how do you do it?
 Well, it’s easy!

 Position yourself in a comfortable and relaxed posture, such that you won’t strain any muscles after a few minutes.
 Now, use your right thumb to block the right nostril, and then inhale using your left nostril.
 Close the left nostril using one of the other fingers, then exhale through the right nostril.
-Without changing anything, breath in through the right nostril, block it, and exhale via the left nostril.
+Without changing anything, breathe in through the right nostril, block it and exhale via the left nostril.
 If you’re already here, then you’re done with one cycle.
 Repeat the same procedure continuously for about five minutes.

 You might be wondering how you’ll benefit from this exercise.
 For one, it enhances the performance of your cardiovascular system.
 Do you find it difficult to control your heart rate?
 This technique could help you slow it down and improve your relaxation.

 Pursed lip breathing is a technique that involves closing your mouth while inhaling, and then exhaling through pursed lips.
 One takes in air through the nose slowly for two seconds.
 With the lips set in a ‘whistling position,’ the air is exhaled slowly for about four seconds.
 This pattern can be difficult to master on your first try, but after several attempts, you’ll get the hang of it.

 To get the best out of the pursed-lip breathing method, it’s important that you relax your body before starting.
 You can do it while seated or standing, but make sure all muscles are relaxed and free from any distractions.
 Take a minute to release your tongue from the mouth’s roof and drop the shoulders.
 This is an essential step because it releases tension from your body.